Do you not like your job?

 Is there a person you used to work with closely whose opinion you value?
 If so, go talk to them and see what they say.
 They will have seen how you operate in a professional environment and can give you ideas on what you might be best suited to.
 I say ‘ex’ as be wary of asking senior people in your current organisation.
 They might not tell you the truth just so you stay with the company.

-Sometimes it’s difficult for you to see the wood for the trees when it comes to your career.
+Sometimes it’s difficult for you to see the wood for the trees when you are wondering how to find the right career.
 For those close to you, the dots can often be easier to join up.

-How to Find the Right Career for Me Tip #2: Interviewing people about their jobs
+How to Find the Right Career Tip #2: Interviewing people about their jobs

 It’s very hard to know all the career opportunities out there from looking at job sites.
 How you really find out is by asking people about their jobs.